Regenerative Grazing

 Cows, Carbon Cycles and Carbon Emissions

-Much is made of the methane that ruminants belch as they break down plant cellulose but that is part of the natural cycle.
-There have been 100s of millions of ruminants on the planet for millions of years and they never pushed up greenhouse gas concentrations.
+Much is made of the methane that ruminants belch as they break down plant cellulose but that is part of the natural carbon cycle.
+There have been 100s of millions of ruminants on the planet emitting methane for millions of years and they never increased up greenhouse gas concentrations.
 Interestingly atmospheric methane levels have only begun rising since industrial times, only since we started burning fossil fuels.
 Nature had evolved mechanisms for dealing with natural methane emissions, such as the hydroxyl radical (OH) in the atmosphere that breaks methane down rapidly into CO2 and H2O.
-But unnatural emissions from fossil fuels have overwhelmed nature's ability to scrub all the atmospheric pollution.
+But vast, unnatural emissions from fossil fuel use have overwhelmed nature's ability to scrub all the atmospheric pollution.

 Soil is about so much more than just producing food, we literally can't live on the planet without the other ecosystem services it delivers and the focus of our concerns around food production should be on production systems that build rather than deplete soil.
 But dues to multiple vested interests the conversation is stuck on meat vs plant based, manufactured foods.
 If we don't heal our soils we can't live on planet Earth, it's as simple as that.
-And without appropriately managed livestock integrated with our crop production and being properly managed on grasslands we can't heal the billions of hectares of soil that need to be healed.
+Without appropriately managed livestock integrated with our crop production and on our grasslands we can't heal the billions of hectares of soil that need to be healed to give us functional soil ecosystems.

 Regenerative grazing, by fixing the carbon cycle, also helps to fix the water cycle by improving the infiltration rates and water holding capacity of the soil.
-Through fixing the carbon and water cycles photosynthesis potential is maximised and via transpiration this contributes to cooling the planet.
+Through fixing the carbon and water cycles photosynthesis potential is maximised and this contributes to cooling the planet via transpiration.

-It is clear that the only conceivable safe and long-term solution for carbon drawdown is through global ecosystem restoration.
-This will include forests and wetlands, but particularly, also, grasslands, including prairies and savannas, where carbon is sequestered through the roots of perennial plants and bound in organic soil compounds.
+It is clear that the only conceivable safe and long-term solution for our environmental problems is ecosystem restoration at a global scale.
+This will include forests and wetlands, but particularly, also, grasslands, including prairies, savannas, and croplands (ex grasslands) and livestock will be needed on those grasslands and croplands.

 If we look at the 5 principles of soil health how well does Regenerative Grazing stack up?

-- diversity - tick, a well grazed grassland has a healthy mix of grasses, forbs and legumes
+3. Diversity - tick, a well grazed grassland has a healthy mix of grasses, forbs and legumes and can have bushes and trees

 Other names for Regenerative Grazing: